wagtail/wagtail-live/docs/getting_started/tutorial.md

 ### Retrieve your tokens

-Wagtail Live needs the following informations to communicate with your app:
+Wagtail Live needs the following information to communicate with your app:

 - `SLACK_BOT_TOKEN`